Cleaners perform different functions that keep a variety of environments dust, dirt, and germ-free depending on what’s required.

 - Replacing and reordering cleaning supplies, operation of equipment

-- Following health & safety procedures and other job specific protocols
+- Following health and safety procedures and other job specific protocols

 - Responsible for leaving premises secure at the end of each job